melaniereis/melaniereis/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=0,2,2,5,30&height=120&section=footer" />

-### 💭 *“I approach code with the same precision as surgery—focused, reliable, and impactful.”*
+### 💭 *“I approach code with the same precision as surgery—focused, reliable, and resilient.”*

 **Ready to build the future of HealthTech and Automotive together?** 🚀